gauravshetty48/goodreads-to-notion/README.md

 ```

+Get the Notion Token from your browser cookies for notion.so
+Get the URL of

-## Make sure that Notion Table view has the following fields of the same name
+### Make sure that Notion Table view has the following fields of the same name

-- Title
+- title
 - Book Id
 - Author
 - Cover